SuDIS-ZJU/Multimodal-Data/README.md

 # Multimodal-Data
-Multimodal Data Management and Database works
+Multimodal Data Management and Database works.

 Kindly let us know if we have missed any great papers.
 Thank you!

 Table of Contents